TexasDigitalLibrary/dspace-reports/README.md

         - email2
 ```

 Configure application.yml according to your particular environment.
-The admin_emails list in the configuration refers to the email addresses that will receive the stats reports if the email flag is set when running `run_reports.py` or `run_cron.py` (see below).
+The admin_emails list in the configuration refers to the email address(es) that will receive the stats reports if the email flag is set when running `run_reports.py` or `run_cron.py` (see below).

 ## Usage